 The Act also strongly emphasizes training that leads to industry-recognized postsecondary credentials.

 Proposers are strongly encouraged to consider these WIOA elements in their proposals under this RFP and to demonstrate a clear understanding of WIOA.
-Additional information and updates pertaining to WIOA may be reviewed at the U.S. Department of Labor’s WIOA resource page at www.doleta.gov/wioa.
+Additional information and updates pertaining to WIOA may be reviewed at the U.S. Department of Labor’s WIOA resource page at www.doleta.gov/wioa

+All WIOA funded services must be delivered in accordance with the Final WIOA Rules and Regulations, related guidance from the Department of Labor, OMB Uniform Guidance on Administrative Requirements, Cost Principles and Audit Requirements for Federal Awards, Commonwealth of Virginia Laws and Regulations, and policies and guidelines set forth by the VBWD, VCCS, and the CRWDB.

-Solicitation
+D. Solicitation

 CRWDB hereby solicits proposals from qualified entities, using a competitive proposal process, to serve as the One-Stop Operator for LWDA 15, in accordance with the Scope of Work outlined in this RFP.

 One (1) contract is expected to be awarded under this RFP.

 This RFP does not commit CRWDB to accept any proposal submitted, nor is CRWDB responsible for any costs incurred by the proposer(s) in the preparation of responses to this RFP.